 - Teens consuming Tide pods in net’s today’s risky new craze

-- The net can harm your productiveness by making you unhappy – here’s what to do
+- The net can harm your productivity by making you unhappy – here’s what to do

 - The Maximum Popular Tours within the International Discovered

-The fundamental principles of internet neutrality have been enshrined in law using Obama’s FCC in 2015 when it issued the Open net Order.
-There are two fundamental bits to this.
-Wireless’s, the order reclassified broadband carriers as “not unusual vendors” under Identify II of the Telecommunications Act, which took them out of Federal exchange Fee (FTC) jurisdiction and placed them below the FCC’s purview. commonplace companies are services that deliver traffic “without discrimination or interference, like phone provider.”
+The fundamental principles of internet neutrality have been enshrined in law using Obama’s FCC in 2015 when it issued the Open Net Order.
+There are two essential bits to this.
+Wireless’s order reclassified broadband carriers as “not unusual vendors” under Identify II of the Telecommunications Act, which took them out of Federal Exchange Fee (FTC) jurisdiction and placed them below the FCC’s purview.
+Commonplace companies are services that deliver traffic “without discrimination or interference, like phone providers.”
 (This is why you often hear that the order labeled ISPs as utilities.
 That description isn’t pretty accurate.
 However, it is largely right.)
 2d, the order established “brilliant line” policies about things internet carriers couldn’t do, including paid prioritization or blocking off for sure websites.

 What’s Pai planning to do to net neutrality?